gotm-model/gotm-model-hugo/content/blog/Windows_NetCDF-update.md

 <!--more-->

 Jorn Bruggeman has compiled the old NetCDF 3.6.3 version for both 32- and 64bit architectures.
-The FindNetCDF.cmake module has been updated to choose the correct library depending on how ifort used.
+The FindNetCDF.cmake module has been updated to choose the correct library depending on how ifort is used.